MartinBINARD/Vue2-e-commerce/README.md

 **_A simple e-commerce in VueJS 2_**

-**Main branch - Commit #3**
+**Main branch - Commit #5**

 # Description

-- A simple template in order to get familiar with state management pattern in VueJS 2.
+- Add productToCart function in main.js and ShopProductItem.vue.

 # Change done